I.N.T.R.O.

 "Home" from April, 1992 to June, 2007 was a tiny, rundown 70's singlewide mobile.
 The original game plan was to build a log house on our property.
 We weren't able to make that happen, but 2007 was finally the year our living conditions vastly improved at last.
 This site now includes a home planning blog, My Dream Realized.
 We moved into our lovely new triplewide in June '07 and love it!

-I've been married to Rex 31 years as of April 7 (also his birthday!).
-Pictured above with us are our first two beautiful Great Pyrenees dogs, Tessa (left, above) and her brother Farley, both born 7/21/92 and adopted by us as puppies.
-(Our darling Farley died on 5/30/03 and our Tessa passed on 7/3/04.
+Rex and I were married on April 7, 1979 (also his birthday!).
+When we moved onto our present acreage in '92, we adopted two beautiful Great Pyrenees dogs, Tessa and her brother Farley, both born 7/21/92 and adopted by us as puppies.
+Farley and Tessa were age 2-1/2 in our family pic above, which was our 1995 Christmas card photo.
+Our darling Farley died on 5/30/03 and our Tessa passed on 7/3/04.
 The pup on the right looks just like Farley as a baby.
 We also had a sweet Samoyed, Colby, for 7 years till he died at age 11 on 3/21/09.
-Our much-loved Heidi, another beautiful Pyr, was with us for 7 years and ten months till she passed at almost age 12 on 11/21/09.)
+Our much-loved Heidi, another beautiful Pyr, was with us for 7 years and ten months till she passed at almost age 12 on 11/21/09.

-We currently have three beloved doggies.
-We adopted Archie, a handsome young male Pyr (born 12/11/01) on 7/26/03.
-He grew quite a bit his first year with us, and now his build and the way he moves reminds us quite a bit of Farley.
+We proceeded to adopt three more beloved doggies.
+We rescued Archie, a handsome young male Pyr (born 12/11/01) on 7/26/03.
+He grew quite a bit his first year with us, and before long, his build and the way he moved reminded us quite a bit of Farley.
 On 4/23/04, Jesse, another male Pyr born 2/12/03, joined our family.
-He reminds us very much of Gus, a much loved Pyr/yellow Lab we adopted in March, 2000 who suddenly was taken from us on 1/13/02 from an apparent stroke, at approximately age 7.
-And, we adopted little Susie (who is 3/4 Border Collie and 1/4 Great Pyrenees, who was born 9/10/08, on 12/9/10.
-Great Pyrs look a bit like polar bears and have a protective yet very sweet temperament.
-We have no kids so they are our "kids".
-Read more about them on my F.U.R.B.A.L.L.S. pages!
-Farley and Tessa were age 2-1/2 in our family pic above.
-Farley was among 10% of Pyrs with a "mask"; Tessa, Archie and Heidi are classic all-white Pyrs, while Jesse and Gus look like smaller, slimmer all-white Pyrs.
-Susie doesn't look much like a Pyr except for her almost all white coloring, but everyone who sees her agrees she is a cutie!
+He reminded us very much of Gus, a much loved Pyr/yellow Lab we adopted in March, 2000 who suddenly was taken from us on 1/13/02 from an apparent stroke, at approximately age 7.
+Sadly, we lost Jesse on 5/19/15, then had to say goodbye to Archie only two months later, on 7/24/15.

 Gentle breezes flowing